Paragon Banking Group

-The Paragon Banking Group PLC is one of the United Kingdom's largest providers of mortgages, savings accounts, and business finance.
+Paragon Banking Group PLC is one of the United Kingdom's largest providers of buy-to-let mortgages, and savings accounts.
+Based in Solihull, the company and offers lending to landlords and businesses and also offers savings accounts to consumers.
+It is also one of the UK's largest independent provider of mortgages to residential property investors in the UK Private Rented Sector.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.